Danfeng metro station

-The Taipei Metro Danfeng station is a station on the Xinzhuang Line located on the border of Xinzhuang and Taishan District, New Taipei City, Taiwan.
+The Taipei Metro Danfeng station is a station on the Zhonghe–Xinlu line located on the border of Xinzhuang and Taishan District, New Taipei City, Taiwan.
 The station opened on 29 June 2013.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Zhongzheng Rd. and Min-an Rd.

 The western terminus for the Xinzhuang Line was originally planned to be at Fu Jen University.
 However, the line was changed and further extended to the west.
-Thus, the station number used by the operator (O60) does not line up with the next station (Fu Jen University, O1).

 Construction

 Excavation depth for this station is around 19 meters.
 It is 150 meters in length and 16.55 meters wide.
 It has two entrances, one accessibility elevator, and two vent shafts.
 It also has one emergency exit.